danbev/learning-ai/notes/architectures/mamba.md

 system, for example an IoT device that reads the temperature from a sensor connected to it.
 To process this signal it needs to be converted into digital form.
-A simliar thing needs to be done in this case, as we can't use continous signals with computers, just like an IoT can't process an analog signal directly.
+A simliar thing needs to be done in this case, as we can't use continous signals with computers, just like an IoT device can't process an analog signal directly.
 So we need to convert into descrete time steps, similar to how an Analog-to-Digital Converter ([ADC]) would convert the signal into quantized values.
 This step is called discretization in the state space model.

 [ADC]: https://github.com/danbev/learning-iot/tree/master?tab=readme-ov-file#analog-to-digital-converter-adc